K-12 School Information

 Culture-to-Community is a program that provides students in the kindergarten to grade 12 school system in Newfoundland and Labrador with access to other cultures through direct, in-person contact with Memorial University students from diverse cultural backgrounds.

 Are you a teacher?
 Do you have curriculum outcomes that we can help with?

-For more information on the Culture-to-Community Educational Outreach Program please contact:
+For more information on this exciting opportunity please contact:

 This program is generously supported by: